-The section Implementation Example describes how an MIB can be implemented with the SNMP Development Toolkit.
+This Implementation Example section describes how an MIB can be implemented with the SNMP Development Toolkit.

 The example shown can be found in the toolkit distribution.

 The agent is configured with the configuration tool, using default suggestions for everything but the manager node.